tonyrog/ale/README.md

 ```
 $ rebar generate
 ```
-.

-When generating a new release the old has to be (re)moved.
+Before generating a new version of a release the old version should be (re)moved.

 Start node: